threedaymonk/lilypond-shamisen/README.md

 The non-semitonal numbering of positions is achieved by a lookup function.

-Hajiki, sukui, etc. are normal annotations, using text markup.
+Hajiki, sukui, etc. are normal annotations, using custom stencils.

 ## Bonus